OniWarrior/bitcoin-transaction-system/README.md

 heroku will be used for database and api deployment.
 For the front-end, deployment is most likely going to be vercel.
 Will update this README when final decision is made.

+# Note:
+This repository represents the Front-End of this application.
+The Back-End of this application will be in a different repository.